 - Hearing aids

 - Eyeglasses or contacts

 With the exception of complete long-term care and custodial care services, Medicare Advantage plans are available with prescription coverage, dental, vision, and hearing benefits.
 However, be aware that these additional benefits come at an additional cost that may exceed stand-alone coverage options.

 The number one additional coverage most people want and need is prescriptions.
-Prescription drug coverage is available through the Medicare Part D program starting at about $20 per month.
+Prescription drug coverage is available through the Medicare Part D is Medicare's prescription drug plan program.
+Plans are offered by private insurance companies and cover outpatient prescriptions.... program starting at about $20 per month.
 You can shop and compare Medicare Part D plans here.

 For your dental and vision needs, we recommend DentalPlans.com.